h67ma/foerr/CONTRIBUTING.md

 Signed-off-by: User <test2@example.com>
 ```

-# Maintainers note
+# Override note
-Maintainers reserve the right to have a final say in any decision related to the project.
-That being said, they must aim
+Project owner and collaborators reserve the right to have a final say in any decision related to the project.
+That being
-to listen to other contributors and users and ultimately take an action that is best for project goals.
+said, they must aim to listen to other contributors and users and ultimately take an action that is best for project
+goals.